 Moreover, heat pumps need to keep their internal components warm during extremely cold weather.
 It’s why your heat pump defrosts a lot more in the heart of winter.

 Defrost cycles focus on ridding the outdoor condenser of frost that forms inside and outside the condenser when it gets too cold outside.
 Otherwise, the freezing can damage condenser coils and the entire heat pump.
+This may force you to look for ways to fix the heat pump defrost cycle to acquire the luxury of heating system.

 With the heat pump incapacitated and the little heat it produces constantly needed elsewhere, a heat pump may leave battling biting cold at the time when you need home heating most.
 That’s where auxiliary heaters come in handy.